ThePathways/thepathways.github.io/_posts/2008-01-01-Twit-like-Application.md

 **Date: {{page.date | date: "%B %d, %Y" }} **

+Hello, world!

-Designing a system like Twit involves multiple considerations, including scalability, performance, data storage, and user experience.
+Today I am writing about designing a system like Twit,which involves multiple considerations, including scalability, performance, data storage, and user experience.
 Below is a comprehensive outline of the key components and design considerations for a Twitter-like application.

 ## 1. Requirements Gathering